01-unify-explicit-scan-GHA/GHA-gitleaks-scanner-python-QA/README.md

 - Committed `.env` with secrets
 - Token in request URL

-Use this to test secret scanning tools or for secure coding training.
+Use this to test secret scanning tools or for secure coding training..